mobicycle/Edison_Bluemix_HANA/node-red.md

 #Steps in Node Red
-1.)
-Subscribe to the command named “list”.
-2.)

 ##Create a device in Watson IoT Dashboard
+see the following link

 ##Install Watson IoTP (wiotp) in node
+see the following link

-#Edit "wiotp in" node
+##Edit "wiotp in" node
   Connect as device
   Credentials - add new wiotp credentials (see below)
   Command - specify command = list